tsosi-org/tsosi-app/backend/tsosi/data/preparation/scipost/README.md

     SUBSIDY ||--o{ PAYMENT: has
 ```

-The data fetching follows a proper JWT token request to SciPost OAuth2 API.
+The data fetching uses OAuth2 authentication against SciPost identity provider with our SciPost user.

 ## Entity matching